-Scientific Advice (SA) can be defined as a service in the broad sense of the term advising on issues related to the development of medicinal products offered by regulatory authorities.
-Scientific advice can be provided both at the national level (through individual national competent authorities) and at the European level (in this case scientific advice is provided by EMA (European Medicines Agency) experts.
+Scientific Advice (SA) can be defined as a service offered by Regulatory Authorities, in the broad sense of the term advising on issues related to the development of medicinal products.
+This type of advice can be provided both at the national level (through individual national competent authorities) and at the European level (in this case scientific advice is provided by EMA (European Medicines Agency) experts.

-The advice is provided in the light of current scientific knowledge, based on documentation provided by the Applicant.
+The advice is provided in the light of current scientific knowledge, and addresses the issues raised by the Applicant in the request form.
 The topics that may be covered by SA are actually highly varied and may be different for each National Authority.
 Examples of areas that may fall within its scope are:

-Some of the national Authorities also offer advice on regulatory matters.
-However, it should be emphasised that the purpose of Scientific Advice is not the pre-assessment of registration dossiers.
+Some of the national Authorities also offer advice on regulatory (administrative) matters.
+However, it should be emphasized that the purpose of Scientific Advice is not the pre-assessment of registration dossiers.

-Both large pharmaceutical companies and smaller drug developers (including academic institutions) have the opportunity through SA to have an open dialogue and obtain reliable information during discussions with the Experts.
+Both large pharmaceutical companies and smaller drug developers (including academic institutions) can take advantage of Scientific Advice and have the opportunity through SA to have an open dialogue and obtain reliable information during discussions with the Experts.

 It is possible to apply for SA both during an early stage of development of a medicinal product, before submission of a marketing authorization application, as well as after marketing authorization granting.
-However, it is a good practice to plan this in advance, as the waiting time for an appointment can vary from several weeks to several months.
+However, it is a good practice to plan this in advance, as the waiting time for a response from the Authority can vary from several weeks to several months.

 Scientific Advice requires the submission of an application (often prepared on an appropriate form) to the relevant regulatory authority.
 It also involves the preparation of an adequate list of questions together with a justification of the Applicant’s position.
 Therefore, it is worth emphasising how crucial it is to state specific and precise questions with a comprehensive justification – only questions from the list prepared and presented in advance are taken into account during the procedure.